 We get a clear Women; Men; and Kids and Baby option like The Iconic.
 But we also get non-fashion options like Toys; Home and Entertainment.

 Before we even get to the primary navigation, we get a couple of information links (free standard delivery over $49, all stores and open and relaxed returns), plus an obvious link to track my order.

-It’s a little busier at the top of the page than The Iconic, but nothing that would put us off as online shoppers.
+It’s a little busier at the top of the page than The Iconic.
+But nothing which would put us off.